 Best for: Bedroom, office, guest room — any space where you want Alexa presence without spending much.
 Also the best starting point if you're new to Alexa.

-Best Alexa Speaker: Amazon Echo (4th Gen)
+Best Alexa Hub Speaker: Amazon Echo Dot Max

-Best Smart Display: Amazon Echo Show 8
+Best Smart Display: Amazon Echo Show 8 (3rd Gen)

-Best for Google Home: Google Nest Mini (2nd Gen)
+Best for Google Home: Google Nest Audio

-The Nest Mini is Google's compact speaker — $49 list price, frequently discounted.
-Audio quality is decent for its size (similar to Echo Dot tier), and Google Assistant handles natural language particularly well.
+Google Assistant handles natural language particularly well on the Nest Audio.
 If you ask "what's on my calendar tomorrow?" or "what time does Target close?", Google Assistant tends to give more accurate, context-aware answers than Alexa.
+For smart home control, it handles Google Home routines, Google TV Streamer commands, and integrates tightly with Nest cameras and thermostats.

 Best Google Display: Google Nest Hub (2nd Gen)